 Anyway, long story short a really good friend of mine told me about fitness classes locally and finally after months of her telling me to try it, I did!

 I rocked up for an induction at NCC fitness.
 The owner is Shane Warde and he was really encouraging and welcoming.
 I had my photos taken (never felt so vulnerable or out of shape) my stats were recorded and we decided on a plan that would fit my life and short term goals.
+That was three months ago now.
+As you can see from the photos here I have made some amazing progress.

 Follow the #FoxyForForty Journey